We sell solid state drive products to enable computer systems to run faster and are resistant to shock.

-Solid State Drives provide rapid access to information, they achieve this by having no moving parts.
+Solid state drives provide rapid access to information, they achieve this by having no moving parts.
 The data in a solid state drive is always available and it takes micro seconds to retrieve compared to a disk drive taking milliseconds so accessing the data is 1,000 times faster than disk drives.
-The physical location of data doesn't matter on a solid state drive, read speeds are consistent and disk fragmentation isn't a problem.
-SSD use less power compared to hard drives and make them suitable for use in notebooks and generate less heat.
+The physical location of data doesn't matter on solid state drives, read speeds are consistent and disk fragmentation isn't a problem.
+SSD's use less power compared to hard drives and make them suitable for use in notebooks and generate less heat.

 A solid state drive typically contains lots of NAND flash memory cells, these cells are different to normal memory as they retain the information once written or when the power is turned off.
 You can read/write an SSD 10,000 times using MLC or 100,000 times using SLC memory although the cost is considerably more for the SLC option.
 All SSD have a wear controller and this checks each cell to see if it is degrading, if it is then that block is written to another cell and the degraded cell is marked as bad.
 They are lighter than normal hard disk drives and are smaller in height.
 A solid state drive also has a much higher shock rating against being dropped and run silently.
 They also do not suffer from magnetic interference.

 These are typically 2-4x faster than hard disk drives and the disk transfers rate is up to 5x faster.
 It is IOPS that a Solid State Drive will perform much faster so if our single hard drive has an IOP speed of 200 a solid state drive would typically have an IOP speed of 50,000+!

 At present SSD capacities start at 32GB rising to 1024GB and typically rise in increments as shown below.

 As prices come down the capacity will increase.